If you’d like to receive emails to let you know about important project updates, please click here.

 Environmental Statement To see the Lower Otter Restoration Project Environmental Statement, click here.

-The Lower Otter Restoration Project is working with local people and partner organisations to adapt and improve the downstream part of the River Otter, its estuary and its immediate surroundings for future generations.
-We are working with nature, rather than against it, in the face of continuing climate change.
+The Lower Otter Restoration Project worked with local people and partner organisations to adapt and improve the downstream part of the River Otter, its estuary and its immediate surroundings for future generations.
+We worked with nature, rather than against it, in the face of continuing climate change.

 Key aims of the project include: